Mandem19/AIR-QUALITY-PROJECT/README.md

 ## How to Compile

-The path for MAC is different to windows.
-If it does not work and If using a MAC change the path to
+The path for MAC is different to windows, we made this project using a windows machine.
+If CVS cannot be found when runnbing on a MAC machine change the paths to...

 - private static final String PATH = "AIR-QUALITY-PROJECT/lib/1Year.csv";
 - private static final String PATH = "AIR-QUALITY-PROJECT/lib/SensorsData.csv";